Kitchen Concoctions

 July 11, 2009

 I do have a confession to make- sometimes when I am lazy I will just use pre-made spaghetti sauce (I give you permission to gasp and sigh) and just doctor it a bit (even though making it from scratch is not that difficult).
-But last night (I think just because it is summer and Eric and I argued about eating certain foods at certain times of the year) I wanted to make a good hearty homemade bolognese sauce.
+But last night I wanted to make a good hearty homemade Bolognese sauce.
 It turned out super yummy (and comforting).
 It made quite a bit for two people but it freezes well so I can use the leftovers for something else.

 I apologize for the poor quality of the picture but sometimes my stomach over powers my desire to take ‘professional’ blog pictures!